This model is a great choice for a freezer that is convenient to use and can be adjusted to meet your needs.

-High-quality freezer with removable wire shelf to fit big or odd-shaped items and mechanically adjustable thermostat for optimal temperature.
-Designed with reversible door hinge so you can open from either side for easier access.
+High-quality freezer with removable wire shelf to fit big or odd-shaped items.
+Mechanically adjustable thermostat for optimal temperature.
+Designed with a reversible door hinge so you can open it from either side for easier access.
 Built with adjustable leveling legs in front to accommodate uneven surfaces.
 Runs quietly.
-Meets Energy Star certified standards.

 A few customers noted product arrived dented, but still worked well in that condition.

 This mini freezer is compact enough to fit into tiny spaces, while still holding a decent amount of food.

 Comes in standard stainless steel and black color.
 Has a recessed handle and flat back to save even more space.
 The door can be installed on either side and the legs are adjustable for the preferred height.
 Perfect for RVs and dorm rooms due to its compact size.
 Makes minimal sound during use.

 Several reports of the freezer arriving dented on the side.

 This compact freezer is a great choice for keeping frozen foods fresh in your college dorm, RV, apartment, or office.

 Energy-efficient freezer with thermostat for adjustable temperature.
 Designed with reversible door hinges, so you can open it from the left or right and find a preferred spot for each item.
 Built with adjustable leveling legs.
 The manual defrost feature keeps the freezer clean.

 Some customers noted product did not hold up for long.